-Humble eggs are elevated to dinner-time status when you cook them with onions, tomatoes, and spicy merguez sausage.
+Humble eggs conquer the main-dish status when cooked with onions, tomatoes, and spicy merguez sausage.
 A dusting of salt, pepper, and cumin usually suffices for seasoning, but those who prefer things a bit more fiery will find that harissa works as the perfect condiment.

 10 of 10